Born-Infeld Electrogravity and Dyonic Black Holes: Equivalence principle

 Let us now focus on the gravitodynamic equation (\ref{eq grav 0}), where the Ricci tensor of the geometry $g_{\mu\nu}$ is sourced by an energy-momentum built in the picture $\mathcal G$, which implies that the curvature is on both sides of the equation.
 So we wonder whether it is possible to give this equation a form in picture $g$, where the curvature is sourced by an energy momentum that does not depend on the curvature.
 First, note that $\det( \delta^{\mu}_{\nu}+\epsilon\, R^\mu_{\ \nu})=\mathcal{G}/g$ is dynamically equal to $\lambda^4$ (see Eq.~(\ref{PPGg})), so it will be easy to rewrite Eq.~(\ref{eq grav 0}) in terms of the Einstein tensor.
 In particular, the curvature scalar can be computed by taking the trace to the equation:

 Therefore, by using (\ref{relacion_S}) and other properties already used, one gets

-The r.h.s. is a necessarily conserved tensor.
-But it is not the electromagnetic energy-momentum tensor in picture $\mathcal{G}$ (nor is the l.h.s. of the equation the Einstein tensor of that picture).
-Therefore, we will try to give the r.h.s. the form of the energy-momentum electromagnetic tensor in the picture $g$.
-The energy-momentum (\ref{T munu BI}) of standard Born-Infeld electrodynamics can be rewritten, among other equivalent ways, as
+The r.h.s.~is necessarily a conserved tensor.
+However, it is not the electromagnetic energy-momentum tensor in picture $\mathcal{G}$ (the l.h.s.either is the Einstein tensor in that picture).
+Therefore, we will try to give the r.h.s.~the form of the energy-momentum electromagnetic tensor in the picture $g$.
+The energy-momentum (\ref{T munu BI}) of standard BI electrodynamics can be rewritten, among other equivalent forms, as

 For the anomalous case, it then results in

 which can be translated into the variables of picture $\mathcal{G}$ by means of (\ref{eq grav 4}) , (\ref{dualdual 2}) and (\ref{relacion_P}),